 Acknowledgment (with one e) is the standard form of this word in American English and has been for at least the last 200 years.

-As you can see from the above chart, which graphs acknowledgment vs. acknowledgment in American English books, acknowledgment is the preferred spelling.
+As you can see from the above chart, which graphs acknowledgment vs. acknowledgement in American English books, acknowledgment is the preferred spelling.

 When to Use Acknowledgement

-What does acknowledgment mean?
+What does acknowledgement mean?
 Acknowledgement is another version of the same word.
 It has the same definitions, but it is more common in locations that use British English.